jsenv/core/readme.md

 # Build overview

 Following the steps below turns an `index.html` into an optimized `dist/main.html`.
-As the content of non-html files is trivial, only the content of html files will be shown below.
+Only the content of html files is shown below because the content of non-html files is trivial.

 ```html
 <!DOCTYPE html>